zn23abv/portfolio/README.md

 # portfolio

 ## About Me
 Hello!
-My name is Nouh Hasan, and I am a second-year computer science student specializing in cyber security and networks.
+My name is Nouh D H M Hasan, and I am a second-year computer science student specializing in cyber security and networks.
 I have a strong passion for technology and a keen interest in exploring various aspects of the field.

 ## Technical Interests
 As a computer science student, I am particularly fascinated by the following areas: